 In order to generate significant revenues from Deep TMS, patients must be satisfied with the effectiveness of Deep TMS.
 We train our physician customers to properly diagnose patient candidates and select the appropriate patient candidates for treatment using the Deep TMS system, explain to their patients the time-period over which the results from a treatment course can be expected to occur, and measure the success of treatments using medical guidelines.
-However, our physician customers may not properly diagnose or select appropriate patient candidates for Deep TMS treatment, which may produce results that do not meet patients' expectations.
-To the extent physicians do not make the proper measurements for a specific patient or use the same procedures at each treatment session, it could result in variability of the treatment efficacy and results for the patient.
+However, our physician customers may not properly diagnose or select appropriate patient candidates for Deep TMS treatment and/or may utilize unprescribed protocols, which may produce results that do not meet patients' expectations.
+To the extent physicians do not make the proper measurements for a specific patient, use the same procedures at each treatment session, and/or use proscribed protocols during treatment, it could result in variability of the treatment efficacy and results for the patient.
 If patients are not satisfied with the results of Deep TMS, our reputation, and future results of operations may be adversely affected.